MachinePerceptionLab/CQ-NIR/README.md

 We introduce to learn neural implicit representations with quantized coordinates, which reduces the uncertainty and ambiguity in the field during optimization.

 ## [Project page](https://lingjie0206.github.io/papers/NeuS/) |  [Paper](https://arxiv.org/abs/2106.10689) | [Data](https://www.dropbox.com/sh/w0y8bbdmxzik3uk/AAAaZffBiJevxQzRskoOYcyja?dl=0)
-This is the official repo for the implementation of **CQ-NIR: Coordinate Quantized Neural Implicit Representations for Multi-view 3D Reconstructionn**.
+This is the official repo for the implementation of **CQ-NIR: Coordinate Quantized Neural Implicit Representations for Multi-view 3D Reconstructionn**.accepted at ICCV 2023.

 ## Citation